INL/BlackLab/doc/technical/design/plan-relations.md

 The payload for a relation consists of the following fields:

 * `relOtherStart: ZInt`: relative position of the (start of the) other end.
 Default: `1`.
 * `flags: byte`: if `0x01` is set, the relation was indexed at the target, otherwise at the source.
 If `0x02` is set, the relation only has a target (root relation).
 If `0x04` is set, use a default length of 1 for `thisLength` and `otherLength`.
-If `0x08` is set, `targetField` will follow the flags field.
+If `0x08` is set, `relationId` will follow the flags field.
 The other bits are reserved for future use and must not be set.
 Default: `0`.
-* `targetField: VInt`: (only present if flag `0x08` set) annotated field the target points to.
-Uses the forward index field numbering.
-Default: `0`
+* `relationId: VInt`: (only present if flag `0x08` set) Unique id for this relation, which can be used to look up extra information, such as attributes, and maybe other information in the future.
 * `thisLength: VInt`: length of this end of the relation.
 For a word group, this would be greater than one.
 For inline tags, this is set to 0.
 Default: `0` (normally) or `1` (if flag `0x04` is set)
 * `otherLength: VInt`: length of the other end of the relation.
 For a word group, this would be greater than one.
 For inline tags, this is set to 0.
 Default: `0` (normally) or `1` (if flag `0x04` is set)